MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 # App screenshots, images, and trailers

+Well-designed images are one of the main ways for you to represent your app to potential customers in the Store.

-You can select the [screenshots](#screenshots), [logos](#store-logos), and other art assets (such as [trailers](#trailers) and [promotional images](##additional-art-assets) to include in your app's Store listing.
-Some of these are required, and some are optional.
-Keep in mind that your images are one of the main ways in which you represent your app.
-Well-designed images can be a big help in making your app appeal to customers.
+You can provide [screenshots](#screenshots), [logos](#store-logos), and other art assets (such as [trailers](#trailers) and [promotional images](##additional-art-assets) to include in your app's Store listing.
+Some of these are required, and some are optional (although some of the optional images are important to include for the best Store display).

-During the [app submission process](app-submissions.md), you provide your art assets in the [Store listings](create-app-store-listings.md) step.
-These images are used to help display your app in the Store.
-Note that the way images are used in the Store, on the customer's Start screen may vary, depending on the customer's operating system and other factors.
+During the [app submission process](app-submissions.md), you provide these art assets in the [Store listings](create-app-store-listings.md) step.
+Note that the images which are used in the Store, and the way that they appear, may vary depending on the customer's operating system and other factors.

 The Store may also use your app's tile and other images that you include in your app's package.
 Run the [Windows App Certification Kit](../debug-test-perf/windows-app-certification-kit.md) to determine if you're missing any required images before you submit your app.
 For guidance and recommendations about these images, see [Tile and icon assets](../controls-and-patterns/tiles-and-notifications-app-assets.md).

 ## Screenshots

 Screenshots are images of your app that are displayed to your customers in your app's Store listing.

-You have the option to provide screenshots for different device families, so that the appropriate screenshots will appear when a customer views your app's Store listing on that type of device).
+You have the option to provide screenshots for different device families, so that the appropriate screenshots will appear when a customer views your app's Store listing on that type of device.

-Only one screenshot is required for your submission, though you can provide several; up to 9 desktop screenshots and up to 8 screenshots for the other device families.
-We suggest providing at least four screenshots for each device family that your app supports.
+Only one screenshot (for any device family) is required for your submission, though you can provide several; up to 9 desktop screenshots and up to 8 screenshots for the other device families.
+We suggest providing at least four screenshots for each device family that your app supports so that people can see how the app will look on their device type.

-You are not required to provide different screenshots for each device family, but we recommend using screenshots of the app as it will look on that specific type of device.

 > [!NOTE]
-> Microsoft Visual Studio provides a [tool to help you capture  screenshots](https://docs.microsoft.com/visualstudio/debugger/run-windows-store-apps-in-the-simulator#a-namebkmkcaptureascreenshotofyourappforsubmissiontothemicrosoftstorea-capture-a-screenshot-of-your-app-for-submission-to-the-windows-store).
+> Microsoft Visual Studio provides a [tool to help you capture screenshots](https://docs.microsoft.com/visualstudio/debugger/run-windows-store-apps-in-the-simulator#BKMK_Capture_a_screenshot_of_your_app_for_submission_to_the_Microsoft_Store).

 Each screenshot must be a .png file in either landscape or portrait orientation, and the file size can't be larger than 5 MB.